Economics

 How can you find out more about Economics?

 The best way to gain an understanding of how Economics is taught at University is to visit the HE+ subject page and work through the subject resources there.
-The reading list for incoming first-years will also give you a good insight into the course.
+The reading list for incoming first-year students will also give you a good insight into the course.
 Otherwise, explore your interest in Economics as you want to – you can look at the press (e.g. the Economist), blogs or online courses run by other universities.
-Note – these online courses may be aimed at undergraduates and may therefore be rather difficult, so treat them with some caution.
+If you are looking at online courses at other universities, it is best to focus on introductory courses aimed at those who have not previously studied Economics at university.